-Paper provides a brief introduction to SLAC, discusses the origins of the SLAC Archives and History Office, its present-day operations, and the present and future challenges it faces in attempting to preserve an accurate historical record of SLAC's activities.
+Since 1905, Albert Einstein's "miraculous year," modern physics has advanced explosively.
+In 2005, the World Year of Physics, a session at the SAA Annual meeting discusses three institutional initiatives - Einstein's collected papers, an international geophysical program, and a research laboratory - to examine how physics and physicists are documented and how that documentation is being collected, preserved, and used.
+This paper provides a brief introduction to the research laboratory (SLAC), discusses the origins of the SLAC Archives and History Office, its present-day operations, and the present and future challenges it faces in attempting to preserve an accurate historical record of SLAC's activities.

-Work supported by Department of Energy contract DE-AC03-76SF00515
+Work supported by Department of Energy contract DE-AC02-76SF00515